arathivariar/wordle/README.md

 # Game Instructions

-Wordle is a single player game.
-A player must guess a five letter English word in six attempts.
++ A player must guess a five letter English word in six attempts.
-Your Progress Guide:
++ Each guess must be a valid five letter English word.
++ The color of each letter will change to show you how close your guess was.
-Green indicates that the letter and its position is correct.\n Yellow indicates that the letter is there, but in a different position.\n Red indicates that the letter not there in the word.
++ Green coloured text indicates that the letter and its position is correct.
++ Blue coloured text indicates that the letter is present in the word, but in a different position.
++ Red coloured text indicates that the letter not present in the word.

 ![Game Instructions](assets/screenshots/game_instructions.png)